haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 After three days of downtime spent recuperating, you can make a DC 15 Constitution saving throw.
 On a successful save, you can choose one of the following results:
 • End one effect on you that prevents you from regaining hit points.
 • For the next 24 hours, gain advantage on saving throws against one disease or poison currently affecting you.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 88

 Researching
 The time between adventures is a great chance to perform research, gaining insight into mysteries that have unfurled over the course of the campaign.
 Research can include poring over dusty tomes and crumbling scrolls in a library or buying drinks for the locals to pry rumors and gossip from their lips.